Smoky Grilled Spaghetti Squash (Campfire or BBQ)

 Step 2

-Scoop out the seeds, then rub the cut sides with olive oil and minced garlic - season generously with salt and pepper.
+Scoop out the seeds, then rub the cut sides of the spaghetti squash with olive oil and minced garlic.
+Season generously with salt and pepper—this is key for flavor since spaghetti squash is naturally mild.

 Step 3

-Cook for about 25 minutes, until juices start bubbling up from the center, and the middle feels tender when poked with a fork.
-It’s fine if the skin gets charred.
+Cook cut-side up for about 25 minutes, until juices bubble up in the center and a fork poked into the middle slides in easily.
+It’s okay if the skin gets a little charred—that’s part of the flavor.

 Step 4

-Once the squash is fork-tender, take it off the grill and place it on plates.
+Once the spaghetti squash is fork-tender, carefully remove it from the grill and transfer to plates.

 I may earn a small commission from some of the links on this page if you make a purchase, at no extra cost to you.
 I only recommend products I genuinely believe in and already have or would purchase myself.